msapkota2/Projects/README.md

 # School
-Place of works learned from school
+Place of works from learnings